Sexual Health Resources

 Click here for info about STI testing services offered at Student Health.
 Scroll down to find free STI testing locations in the Richmond area.

-The Well, in collaboration with the Health Brigade and the Center for Cultural Experiences in Prevention, will be offering free HIV testing to students (VCU ID required) at the Student Commons in Virginia Rooms A, B, C, & D on the following dates from 11am - 3pm:
+The Well, in collaboration with the Health Brigade and the Center for Cultural Experiences in Prevention, will be offering free HIV fingerstick testing to students (VCU ID required) at the Student Commons in the Virginia Rooms from 11am - 3pm (results in 30 minutes) on the following dates:

 The Minority Health Consortium (208 E. Clay St, Suite B) offers free HIV, syphilis, gonorrhea, and chlamydia testing.
 Walk-ins are welcome Mon-Fri (10am-5pm) and Wed evenings (6pm-midnight).